sage-code/maj/README.md

 **algorithm:**

 * Maj words are created manually using a translation spreadsheet;
-* Maj is avoiding synonyms and one word have one single meaning;
+* Maj is avoiding synonyms and one word have one simple meaning;
 * Maj words are already abbreviated so in Maj you can not use abbreviations;

 ## Essentials